ejmastnak/portfolio/src/tmg/mcbin2csv.md

 title: MCbin2csv
 ---

-# mcbin2csv

-This is a write-up of reversing engineering how to decode binary blobs of raw sensor data into human-readable floating point numbers.
+# Reverse engineering the structure of binary sensor data

-To make this concrete, I'm tasked with turning a binary data dump like this:
+In this project, I'm tasked with turning a binary data dump like this:

 ```txt
 # xxd data.bin -b -cols 8 | head -n 8